When Your Car Accident Is Caused by a Pothole

 Different counties and municipalities might have different processes for filing a damages claim.
 An experienced attorney can help you navigate this process.

 Contact Us Today

-Contact a Jacksonville personal injury attorney at The Pendas Law Firm today for a free consultation if your car is damaged in a pothole-related incident.
+Contact a car accident lawyer in Orlando at The Pendas Law Firm today for a free consultation if your car is damaged in a pothole-related incident.
 We will examine the facts of your case and help recover the compensation that you deserve.